 As the beneficial owner of shares held in street name, you have the right to direct your broker, bank or other holder of record how to vote your shares, and it is required to vote your shares in accordance with your instructions.
-If you do not give instructions to your brokerage firm or bank, it will nevertheless be entitled to vote your shares with respect to "routine" items, but it will not be permitted to vote your shares with respect to "non-routine item, your shares will be considered "broker non-votes" on that proposal.
+If you do not give instructions to your brokerage firm or bank, it will nevertheless be entitled to vote your shares with respect to "routine" items, but it will not be permitted to vote your shares with respect to "non-routine" items.
+In the case of a non-routine item, your shares will be considered "broker non-votes" on that proposal.